Duty-free shop

 Duty-free are abolished for intra-EU (inside the EU tax union) travelers but are retained for travelers whose final destination is outside the EU.
 They also sell to intra-EU travelers but with appropriate taxes.
 The world's largest airport by duty-free sales is South Korea's Incheon Airport, with US$1.85 billion in 2016, narrowly overtaking Dubai Duty Free with 2016 sales of $1.82 billion.
+Haikou International Duty-Free City Shopping Complex is the world's biggest stand-alone duty-free store in terms of physical size.
+Located in Haikou, Hainan, China, the buildings have a total area of 280,000 square meters.

 History

-1947-1990: duty free establishment
+1947–1990: duty free establishment

 Brendan O'Regan established the world's first duty-free shop at Shannon Airport in Ireland in 1947; it remains in operation today.
 Designed to provide a service for trans-Atlantic airline passengers typically travelling between Europe and North America whose flights stopped for refuelling on outbound and inbound legs of their journeys, it was an immediate success and has been copied worldwide.
 Thirteen years later, two American entrepreneurs, Charles Feeney and Robert Warren Miller, founded what is now Duty Free Shoppers (DFS) on 7 November 1960.
 DFS started operations in Hong Kong and spread to Europe and other places around the globe.
-Securing the exclusive concession for duty-free sales in Hawaii in the early-1960s was a commercial breakthrough for DFS, which enabled the company to focus on Japanese travelers.
+Securing the exclusive concession for duty-free sales in Hawaii in the early 1960s was a commercial breakthrough for DFS, which enabled the company to focus on Japanese travelers.
 DFS continued to innovate, expanding into off-airport duty-free stores and into large downtown Galleria stores; it grew to become the world's largest travel retailer.
-In 1996 LVMH Moët Hennessy Louis Vuitton acquired the interests of Feeney and two other shareholders and As of 2012 jointly owned DFS with Miller.
+In 1996, LVMH Moët Hennessy Louis Vuitton acquired the interests of Feeney and two other shareholders and As of 2012 jointly owned DFS with Miller.

 In this same period, several locales grew as duty-free shopping destinations.
 They are exemplified by Saint Martin and the US Virgin Islands in the Caribbean, Hong Kong and Singapore.
 Still others claim prices competitive to duty-free.
 Generally, goods are free of duty and tax levied on imports for sale anywhere in the shopping destination.
 Merchants may pay inventory/business or other taxes, but their customers usually pay none directly.